|

 • Broccoli

 These ingredients, for the most part, can be adjusted to your taste preferences.
 However, I highly recommend you not sleep on fresh parsley.
-It adds a subtle flavor that you don’t know you’re missing until you add it.
+It adds a subtle flavor you don’t know you’re missing until you add it.

-Ideas for other vegetables and ingredients substitutions
+Ideas for other vegetables and ingredient substitutions

 As mentioned above, the broccoli is optional.
-If you just want to bake a protein, and not a vegetable, you can leave it out.
+If you just want to bake a protein and not a vegetable, you can leave it out.

 You can also swap it for a different vegetable.